The Basilica Cistern

 Inside the Basilica Cistern: The Columns

-Inside the Basilica Cistern, there are 336 marble columns, each around 9 meters high, arranged in 12 rows of 28 columns.
+Inside the Basilica Cistern, known in Turkish as Yerebatan Sarnıcı, there are 336 marble columns, each around 9 meters high, arranged in 12 rows of 28 columns.
 The columns support the brick-vaulted ceiling and were reused (spolia) from various older Roman buildings, which is why they differ in design and decoration.

 Several column capitals are of the Corinthian and Doric orders, showing the diversity of their origins.
 Most of the columns are plain shafts, but a few stand out due to their unusual bases or decorations.